yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 Now you can install `grub` without any errors.

 ###   11. Configure the network
-By default, your current system cannot connect to network in current state.
+By default, your current system cannot connect to the network in the current state.
 I prefer to use [`NetworkManager`](https://wiki.archlinux.org/index.php/NetworkManager) for my network management, even when I am not using GNOME.
 For wireless networking, install the following additional packages.
 ```bash
 sudo pacman -S iw wpa_supplicant dialog networkmanager network-manager-applet dhclient
 ```

 `NetworkManager` supports basic DHCP configuration.
-For full support, I have installed `dhclient`. `NetworkManager` also supports automatic wired connection detection and comes with a curses based tool `nmtui` to setup wireless connection.
+For full support, I have installed `dhclient`. `NetworkManager` also supports automatic wired connection detection and comes with curses based tool `nmtui` to setup wireless connection.

 To enable NetworkManager to start at system startup
 ```bash